Four students raising their hand in a classroom while the teacher gestures as one of them

 Workshop Dates:

-Description: We discuss the properties of light and how they are used in identifying minerals with a microscope, then we will provide a hands-on introduction to using a petrographic microscope to identify and understand a variety of beautiful minerals.
+Description: This workshop will discuss the properties of light and how they are used in identifying minerals with a microscope.
+It will also provide a hands-on introduction to using a petrographic microscope to identify and understand a variety of beautiful minerals.

 Recommended Preparation: Knowledge of the periodic table

-Booking Deadline: 1 week in advance of each workshop.
+Booking Deadline: One week in advance of each workshop

 Graph it Like Königsberg: The Art of Coloring Without Crossing